A review on deep reinforcement learning for fluid mechanics: an update: Deep reinforcement learning for computational fluid dynamics

 As stated previously, the frequency at which the agent is allowed to provide new actions to the environment is defined by an action time-step $\delta t_\text{act}$, that must be larger than the numerical simulation time-step $\delta t$ (for the agent to be able to observe the effects of its actions on the environment), but smaller than the characteristic time scale $\delta t_\text{phy}$ of the physical process to be controlled (for the actions taken to be able to significantly alter the flow dynamics).
 Considerations about numerical stability and accuracy of the numerical flow solution call for $\delta t \ll \delta t_\text{phy}$, meaning that the user has considerable leeway to adjust the action time step within these two bounds.
 In the reviewed contributions, the ratio of the action time-step to the physical time scale $(\delta t_\text{act}/\delta t_\text{phy})$ is in a range of a few tens (\ie, a few tens of actions are taken per vortex shedding period).
 Meanwhile, the ratio of the action time-step to the simulation time-step $(\delta t_\text{act}/\delta t)$ varies considerably with the Reynolds number, as it is set to a few tens at $\Re=100$ \cite{rabault2019, tokarev2020, paris2020}, but increases up to a few hundreds at higher Reynolds values \cite{tang2020, ren2021, holm2020}.
 Between each interaction with the environment, an interpolation scheme is usually exploited to avoid abrupt control changes in the environment, which could cause numerical instabilities.
-A simple linear interpolation is generally used \cite{tang2020}, as the exponential decay initially considered in \cite{rabault2019} has been subsequently found to yield significant discontinuities in the lift computation.
+The considered papers either use a simple linear interpolation (as in \cite{tang2020}), or an exponential decay, as in \cite{rabault2019}.